7k8m/json.filed/document/HowDeferred.md

     .exec();

 In the code above, filed function, write function and read functions are called.
-In json.filed, those functions are corresponding to *executer* and call to function constructs correspoinding executer.
+In json.filed, those functions corresponds to *executer* and call to function constructs correspoinding executer.
-Function of executer can be called in chain as above and executers are chained in the same order as functions are called.
+Function of executer can be called in chain as above and constructed executers are chained by the same order as functions are called.
-In the above code, filed executer, write executer and read executer are chained in this order as result.
+In the above code, filed executer, write executer and read executer are chained by this order as result.

 Constructing chain of executer does not start processing immediately.
 Call of exec function at the tail of the executer starts processing.